 - Click on the (2) Volume Viewing tab title to make it the Active Tab.
-Now the Overlay Toolbox shows the layers set for the Volume viewing tab. - Toggle off/on the first (MGT-correlation) layer to compare it with the Full correlation layer under it in the volume slices. - Click on a colored subcortical grayordinate voxel to seed the connectivity from that brainordinate.
+Now the Overlay Toolbox shows the layers set for the Volume viewing tab. - Click the On checkbox for the second layer. - Toggle off/on the first (MGT-correlation) layer to compare it with the Full correlation layer under it in the volume slices. - Click on a colored subcortical grayordinate voxel to seed the connectivity from that brainordinate.